 |16||Mirboo North||Deliver project for additional irrigation capacity at the Mirboo North sewage treatment plant site to allow greater re-use by our agribusiness operation.|

 |17||Neerim South||Develop an augmentation strategy for servicing future growth at the Neerim South sewage treatment plant.|

 |18||Warragul||Plan and deliver augmentations to increase Warragul sewage treatment plant capacity.|

 Explore our interactive map

 Use the map to explore and learn more about our water supply and sewerage systems and find out where your water comes from and where your wastewater goes.

 Watch our instructional video to learn how to use our tool.

 Water planning in Victoria

 Victorian water corporations, like us, plan for local water needs through Urban Water Strategies, which are renewed every five years.
 Our service area is part of the Central and Gippsland Region Sustainable Water Strategy, which is managed by the Department of Environment, Land, Water and Planning and renewed every 10 years.
 The Sustainable Water Strategy considers issues at a regional scale, whereas our Urban Water Strategy is at a local level.

-The Victorian Government is currently preparing a new Central and Gippsland Sustainable Water Strategy (SWS).
+The Victorian Government released a new Central and Gippsland Region Sustainable Water Strategy (SWS) in September 2022.